24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Rejina Pyo 30mm Isla Sandals ($308, originally $440; shopbop.com)

-“These Rejina Pyo slides are simple, modern, and unexpectedly neutral in the ocre shade,” Dittmer says.
-“I am thinking of all the fun colored outfit combos this shoe can serve throughout the Spring, Summer and beyond.
+“These Rejina Pyo slides are simple, modern and unexpectedly neutral in the ocre shade,” Dittmer says.
+“I am thinking of all the fun colored outfit combos this shoe can serve throughout the spring, summer and beyond.
 The aesthetic here is matched by quality and sustainability within the entire brand.”

 Gucci Jordaan Loafers ($730; net-a-porter.com)

 “These are such a timeless, versatile shoe that I, personally, wear almost every season,” says Christina Grasso, an editor who’s also known for her minimalist aesthetic on Instagram.
-“They’re comfortable, well made, and add a touch of understated, classic polish to simple, everyday outfits.
+“They’re comfortable, well made and add a touch of understated, classic polish to simple, everyday outfits.”

 Manolo Slingback Pumps ($695; net-a-porter.com)

-“I think every woman needs a good pair of classic black pumps and these are my personal favorite,” says Grasso.
-“They are very comfortable, but light enough to throw in a bag to change into for an after-work cocktail.”
+“I think every woman needs a good pair of classic black pumps, and these are my personal favorite,” says Grasso.
+“They are very comfortable but light enough to throw in a bag to change into for an after-work cocktail.”

 New Balance 990V5 Sneaker ($184.95; nordstrom.com)

-“I think the importance of a good pair of trainers is pretty self explanatory, and I love a neutral pair that can be paired with a power suit for a more casual vibe,” says Grasso.
+“I think the importance of a good pair of trainers is pretty self-explanatory, and I love a neutral pair that can be paired with a power suit for a more casual vibe,” says Grasso.

 Margiela Tabi Boot ($980; farfetch.com)